 As an injured passenger, Florida state law gives you the right to seek compensation for the damages caused by your accident by filing a personal injury claim with the insurance company of the at-fault driver, whether that was the operator of the automobile or motorcycle.

-Take Steps to Protect Your Rights After a Lakeland Motorcycle Accident
+Take Steps to Protect Your Rights After a Florida Motorcycle Accident

 - Investigate your accident